 Even if it’s through the dark or up a tall hill

-I should be able to be someone who can surpass them”
+I should be able to be someone who can surpass them.”

 It was screaming at me to mature, to finally close the longest chapter of my life.
 So, I did.

 Listening to the song assured me that I could be the main character of my story.
 Coincidentally, that year, I just skipped grade 10 because I was in the accelerated program.
 In grade 11, I was in a completely different environment with a hundred of my (very intimidating) seniors as my classmates.
-They all had a cold stature and being 4’11 in height, I was the smallest among most of them.
-It was the perfect time for me to prove to myself that I’ve grown.
-In order to get the confidence to regain control of a situation that was out of my hands, I decided to master Namae Wo Yobuyu on the guitar.
+They all had a cold stature and being 4’11 in height, I was the smallest and youngest among most of them.
+I felt small and out of place.
+As the first step to regain my confidence and sense of belonging, I decided to master Namae Wo Yobuyu on the guitar.

 I had no idea that learning this song would stimulate an awakening within me.

 I approached my teacher to guide me in learning it on the guitar.
-To my surprise, he refused because “I lacked the technical experience,” he said.
+To my surprise, he refused because, “[I] lacked the technical experience,” he said.
 However, I was determined to learn it.
 I didn’t want anybody’s words to get in the way of my goals.

 I started my learning journey with a determined look on my face.
 But as three weeks passed, I was starting to dread touching my guitar because I felt that I wasn’t progressing.
 Without proper guidance, I got lost in the fast tempo and unfamiliar chords.
 I stumbled over the same notes, plucked the wrong strings.
 My body ached from how much I practiced.
 I was discouraged to see that all my efforts had led to a series of jumbled notes and physical pain.